Publications/Abstracts

 - Bryan, K., and Caudill, L., Algorithm-independent optimal input fluxes

-for boundary identification in thermal imaging, to appear in the proceeding of
+for boundary identification in thermal imaging, in the proceedings of

 We consider an inverse boundary determination problem for a